martinezart87/vue-step-by-step-part_2/README.md

 Resources server run: npx json-server db.json -p 3001

-## Section 5 Vite
+## Section 6 The Composition API
-### Episode 17 Little Confusing Things

-At this stage, I fully expect you to be confused in numerous ways.
-We went from building basic Vue components to scaffolding a full single-page application with routing, configuration, aliases, and more.
-In this lesson, let's review a handful of small things that I think you might initially find to be confusing.
+### Episode 18 Two Mental Leaps to Script Setup

+I must admit, I feel bad for what I'm about to do.
+You were becoming so comfortable, and I had to suddenly throw a wrench into the gears.
+In this lesson, let's mentally adjust to working with the Composition API and script setup.

 Things You'll Learn
-- Aliases
+- Composition API
-- RouterView
+- Script setup
-- Pascal Case for Components
-- Single Use Components
+- Reactivity